dcmwijaya/ESP_FC28_Library/README.md

 ![Solo-Project: Library](https://img.shields.io/badge/Library-Soil%20Moisture-light.svg?style=flat&logo=arduino&logoColor=white&color=%23F7DF1E)

 # ESP-FC28-Library
-This library is specifically designed for the FC-28 sensor.
+This library is specifically designed for the FC-28 sensor and works well with the ESP board.
 With this library, you can know the exact value of the measured soil moisture.

 <br>